Astronomical Diagrams of Inferno

 (Inf.
 1.37-40)

-As will frequently be the case throughout the Inferno, this reference to the stars is an indication of time – both the time of day and the time of year.
+As will frequently be the case throughout the Inferno, this reference to the stars appears to be an indication of the time, in this case both the time of day and the time of year.

-This passage also introduces the notion of a horizon line, which will grow increasingly relevant as the pilgrim reaches the southern hemisphere at the end of Inferno 34.
-The horizon is perspectival, in other words it is determined by the relative position on Earth.
-Imagine the horizon as a plane which emanates from the Earth’s midpoint and is perpendicular to the zenith, or highest point in the sky, at a given location.
-Here are a few examples to illustrate how the horizon changes with location – for any given a position on the Earth, the zenith is located directly overhead; accordingly, the horizon is a plane that emerges from the center of the Earth perpendicular to the zenith.
+This opening shot of the skies also introduces the notion of a horizon line, which will grow in relevance as the pilgrim enters the southern hemisphere at the end of Inferno 34.
+The horizon is an optical phenomenon caused by the earth’s sphericity, meaning that it is determined by an observer’s relative position on the surface of the earth.
+We can imagine the horizon as a plane that emanates from the midpoint of the earth and is perpendicular to the imaginary axis that falls from the zenith, or highest point in the sky, down to the center of the earth, intersecting the given observational locus.
+Here are a few examples to illustrate how the horizon changes as the observational locus changes:

-2) When standing anywhere along the equator, the zenith, always found directly overhead, will be located on the line of the celestial equator; in this case, the horizon line will necessarily intersect the northern and southern poles of the Earth.
-See diagram 2, where the perspective is that of an observer located on the equator of the Earth.
+3) When standing anywhere along the equator, the zenith will be located on the line of the celestial equator; in this case, the horizon line will necessarily intersect the northern and southern poles of the Earth.
+See diagram 3, where the perspective is that of an observer located on the equator of the Earth.
+Here, the black line is the equator, the red line the ecliptic, and the blue line the horizon.

 Inferno 2.76-78